azuredevcollege/trainingdays/day4/challenges/06-breakout.md

 Create a pull request to push the changes to the master branch.
 Close the issue _Deploy all SCM bounded contexts_ with the pull request.
 After the pull request is created, wait for all status checks and merge the pull request.

-After the pull request is merged, nativate to the `Àctions` page and observe the workflows.
+After the pull request is merged, navigate to the `Àctions` page and observe the workflows.

 ## Add data to the sample application and inspect ApplicationInsights